saylesss88/mdbook-kanagawa-theme/README.md

 visual theme for all built‑in modes (`light`, `rust`, `coal`, `navy`).
-The mdBook theme dropdown and your `default-theme` / `preferred-dark-theme` still control which class is applied to the page, but the palette for each of those classes is defined by the Kanagawa (or Dracula/Tokyo-Night overridden) variables.
+The mdBook theme dropdown and your `default-theme` / `preferred-dark-theme` still control which class is applied to the page, but the palette for each of those classes is defined by the Kanagawa (or Dracula/Tokyo-Night/Catppuccin overridden) variables.

 ---

-## Stripping the frontmatter
+## Stripping the Frontmatter

 mdBook does not parse or strip YAML frontmatter, so the raw block (e.g. any YAML keys like `title:`, `date:`, etc.) appears in the HTML.